At some point in your life, I am sure someone has suggested journaling.

 Journaling can improve sleep and focus because you won’t be as distracted or overwhelmed.

-You would write out the problem that you are having, re-read it, make any additions or corrections, and then begin writing out potential solutions.
+You would write out the problem you are having, re-read it, make any additions or corrections, and then write out potential solutions.

 Reason #4: Journaling Organizes Your Thoughts and Ideas

-When you are able to communicate more clearly to someone, it can often eliminate any misunderstandings or further conflict that you might have.
+When you can communicate more clearly to someone, it can often eliminate any misunderstandings or further conflicts.

-For example, how many times have you tried to have a hard but important conversation with your spouse, child, co-worker, or close friend and the words didn’t quite come out as you had hoped?
+For example, how often have you tried to have a hard but important conversation with your spouse, child, co-worker, or close friend, and the words didn’t quite come out as you had hoped?

 Reason #5: Journaling Helps Provide Perspective

-This shift in mindset is known as fresh perspective.
+We know this shift in mindset as a fresh perspective.

 I want you to pause right now and spend 20 seconds listing five things you are grateful for.